Using the correct measurements is the key to success with agile approaches. If we don’t know what we are trying to measure, how can we be successful?

 We could apply this thinking to the work of developing technology solutions in organizations.
 The customer order is the need or request from the external customer or an internal business stakeholder.
 And the satisfaction of that need is when the technology team delivers the solution and it is tested and accepted by the requester.

 Based on discussions with organizations, I don’t think many give much thought to the actual steps in the process or the timeline from request to satisfaction.
-They often think about “on time” delivery and look at Scrum or other agile methods to speed the delivery part of the cycle.
+They often think about “on time” delivery and look at Scrum or other agile approaches to speed the delivery part of the cycle.

 But they often ignore the wasted effort and time associated with the processes they use to identify, prioritize, and approve technology.
 And they rarely have any idea how long it takes to go from idea or request to a delivered solution.